julyc25/PandoraHearts/README.md

 # PandoraHearts
-This is a work in progress.
-I will be working on this spontaneously as my HTML/CSS practice.
+This is a work in progress w/ HTML/CSS.
 There will be no Javascript.